ipe-analytics/ipe-analytics-website/_posts/2016-12-10-conext2016-presentation.md

   url: ""
 ---

-Os doutorandos Oliveira R. e Marcos, P. do INF/UFRGS apresentaram dois artigos relacionado a seus temas de Pesquisa no Student Workshop do ACM Conference on emerging Networking EXperiments and Technologies (CoNEXT) que ocorreu em Irvine, CA, USA.
+The Ph.D. students Oliveira R. e Marcos, P. from INF/UFRGS presented two posters related to their research themes at the Student
+Workshop of ACM Conference on emerging Networking EXperiments and Technologies (CoNEXT), which took place in Irvine, CA, USA.
-ACM CoNEXT é uma conferência de grande destaque na área de redes de computadores.
+ACM CoNEXT is a prestigious conference in the computer networks area.